-How to Resign From Your Job (to take up a new post)
+How to Resign From Your Job

 When the initial victorious fist clenching, celebratory hugs and the general excitement of landing the dream job has passed, the candidate/recruiter must now navigate the potentially rocky post offer road to arrive safely in the new job on the first day.

 This can be a nervous time for the agency recruiter who has just placed a candidate as they worry that the candidate may get cold feet, or be tempted by a counter-offer causing the placement to fall through.
 It can also be a tense time for the candidate who may be feeling apprehensive about the thought of approaching their boss to resign, having to work out the notice period which can sometimes be awkward, and/or entering a brave new world of employment elsewhere.